FreddieCrew/FreddieCrew/README.md

 # About Me

-## Favorite Movie
+## Your favorite movies
-Picking a favorite movie is mighty tough for me because I'm into so many, but if I had to choose, it's probably either "Forrest Gump" or "Full Metal Jacket", both are just awesome '90s/late '80s flicks.
+Picking a favorite movie is mighty hard for me cause I'm into so many but if I had to choose, it's either "Forrest Gump" or "Full Metal Jacket" both are awesome 90s/late 80s flicks

-## Favorite Music Genres
+## Your favorite music genres
 Definitely rap and rock.

-## Favorite Song
+## Your favorite song
-It's a real toss-up, but I'd say "Simple Man" or "Free Bird" by Lynyrd Skynyrd are my go-tos.
+Probably "Whiskey-Rock-a-Roller" by Skynyrd

-## First Programming Language
+## Your first programming language
-Can't really pinpoint my first language, but I think it was GTA3Script when I was just a kid messing around.
-Didn't know squat back then.
-The language that really got me into programming though was Pawn.
-So, yeah, Pawn was my start.
+Can't really pinpoint my first language, but I think it was GTA3SCRIPT back when I was a kid fucking around, didn't know squat back then, but the language that really gotten me into programming though was Pawn.

-## Tech Stack
+## Techstack
-Day-to-day, I'm mainly rolling with JS/TS, Pawn, and sometimes messing around with C and C++.
+JS/TS and Pawn, and sometimes fucking around with C and C++.

-## Which languages do you speak?
+## Languages
 English and Spanish are my main languages.
-I also speak a tiny little bit of French, and I understand an even tinier little bit of Portuguese(Mostly because of my Spanish knowledge).
+I also speak a tiny little bit of French.